-Please refer to DIA kit for instructions on how to convert Standard Deck Assembly into Manual Swath Deck Assembly.
+Please refer to the DIA kit for instructions on how to convert a Standard Deck Assembly into a Manual Swath Assembly.

 Adjustable Skid Shoes

 The Adjustable Skid Shoes aid in the floatation of the Table.
 They provide additional surface area for the floatation of the Table.
 They are beneficial in soft or muddy conditions in keeping the Cutter Bar from digging into the ground.